+'''

 module load cudatoolkit

+'''

 For CUDA or large simulations on XE/XK use gemini_gni-crayxe-persistent-smp and for smaller XE simulations use gemini_gni-crayxe-persistent.
-For XC30 the persistent feature is broken so use gni-crayxc-smp or gni-crayxc.
+For XC similarly use gni-crayxc-persistent-smp or gni-crayxc-persistent.

 For XE/XK use CRAY-XE-gnu and (for CUDA) the "-with-cuda" config option, the appropriate "-charm-arch" parameter, and -with-fftw3.
-For XC30 use instead CRAY-XC-intel but all other options the same.
+For XC use instead CRAY-XC-intel but all other options the same.